Tunetown/RoomMap/README.md

 ### Dependencies to External Libraries
 The following external libraries are used by this program:
-- *CONRAD*: A library developed by the Stanford university in cooperation with Friedrich-Alexander Univerität Erlangen/Germany for cone-beam imaging in radiology, which is being used here just for thin plate spline interpolation in three-dimensional space.
+- *CONRAD*: A library developed by the Stanford university in cooperation with Friedrich-Alexander Univeritï¿½t Erlangen/Germany for cone-beam imaging in radiology, which is being used here just for thin plate spline interpolation in three-dimensional space.
 Only the needed sources are included directly in this project, only altered minimally for compatibility issues.
 See http://www5.cs.fau.de/conrad/ for details.
 - ij.jar: Dependency of *CONRAD*
 - Jama-1.0.2.jar: Dependency of *CONRAD*
 - jpop.0.7.5.jar: Dependency of *CONRAD*